-In SSDSL, our theoretical and experimental research interests are centered around the intersection of smart structures and dynamical systems to address cutting-edge research problems including low-power electricity generation via energy harvesting (e.g. from vibration, elastic/acoustic waves, air/water flow, etc.), bio-inspired nonlinear actuation and hydrodynamic thrust generation using flexible piezoelectric materials, vibration attenuation in flexible linear/nonlinear structures via passive and active metamaterials, wireless acoustic (ultrasound) power transfer, phononic crystal-based elastic/acoustic wave guiding, leveraging structural dynamics and wave propagation (e.g. of human skull-brain system) in biomedical engineering, among others.
+In SSDSL, our theoretical and experimental research interests are centered around the intersection of smart structures and dynamical systems to address cutting-edge research problems including low-power electricity generation via energy harvesting (e.g. from vibration, elastic/acoustic waves, air/water flow, etc.), bio-inspired nonlinear actuation and hydrodynamic thrust generation using flexible piezoelectric materials, vibration attenuation in flexible linear/nonlinear structures via passive and active metamaterials, wireless acoustic (ultrasonic) power and data transfer, phononic crystal-based elastic/acoustic wave guiding, leveraging structural dynamics and wave propagation (e.g. of human skull-brain system) in biomedical engineering, among others.
 Some examples of recent and ongoing research are described below.
 Overall, SSDSL research aims to understand, control, and leverage vibration and wave phenomena across geometric scales, disciplines, and applications.